LIFE GIVING WATER INTERNATIONAL

 6. Donated Pipe and Materials

-Life Giving Water donors cover the cost of pipe and construction materials.
+Life Giving Water International donors cover the cost of pipe and construction materials.
 The community agrees to provide manual labor, meals, and pay for Ecuadorian field technicians and supervision.

 Picture